 But many of us could not believe Assad would hand his head over on a silver platter by doing a totally unnecessary gas attack like this.
 Those chemical stockpiles had been created to use against an Israeli invasion.

 Patriotic elements of the US military and intelligence communities compiled evidence that the cel phone intercepts by the two Syrian officers alleged to have discussed ordering the move of the Sarin gas for its use, was a classic Cold War-style, staged communication.

 They knew it would be intercepted by the NSA and used to trigger the red line retaliation.
-Veterans Today played a role in seeing that all that information got right to the President’s desk, and fortunately he ordered the bombing stand down with a mere hour to go before the planes were launched.
+VT played a role in seeing that all that information got right to the President’s desk, and fortunately he ordered the bombing stand down with a mere hour to go before the planes were launched.
 That was the fourth and most significant turning point of the war.

 We fast forward to the emergence of ISIL and its entry into the war, its brutality and success at drawing manpower from the other opposition factions to feed its ranks, as did al-Nusra.
 Some of their recruits came from those trained by the US military in Jordan.

 That culminated in congressional testimony about the huge scandal of a $500 million annual program in Turkey for “5000 carefully recruited” FSA trainees who would even be afforded US air support.
 The initial groups that crossed into Syrian melted away, donating their equipment to the jihadis in return for their lives, or joining them.
 That utter policy defeat was the fifth turning point.

 But the well-armed and financed opposition and terrorist brigades were able to continue grinding the Syrian army down to where it was in danger of collapsing.
 The Western coalition was beginning to think the end could be near in months, not years.
 The Russians had initial Syrian units in training for combined operations using the newest Russian equipment, but they did not have enough time to train enough units.